csauve/alpine/README.md

 #### Map tagset (todo)

-Map-specific tags will be built using `build_alpine_tagset.sh`, which for now just compiles a bitmap.
+Map-specific tags will be built using `build_alpine_tagset.sh`, which for now is just a clipboard to keep common commands.
 I plan to make use of a few different tools:

 * [Invader][4]: Replaces the HEK's Tool (mostly).
 Can be installed from the AUR or built, [see docs][10]
 * [Reclaimer][5]: Declaratively generate some tag data?
 Installed with `pip install --user -r requirements.txt`
 * [Halo Editing Kit][6]: Needed to generate tags like .gbxmodel and .scenario_structure_bsp, and run radiosity

 I am aiming to avoid the HEK when possible since it's known to be buggy and produce undefined behaviour ingame, which goes against the ideals of repeatable and correct automation.
-It also seems like the HEK will be unable to target MCC.
+It also seems like the HEK will be unable to target MCC (assuming MCC custom maps are even supported).

 #### Lightmaps (todo)